 This unique combination makes technical polyester particularly suitable for industrial webbing, cords, and braids that must function reliably in high-temperature zones.
 The material’s versatility allows us to engineer specific formulations tailored to different temperature thresholds and performance requirements.

-Technical polyester achieves its heat-resistant properties through precisely controlled manufacturing techniques that optimize crystallinity and molecular orientation.
-These processes, combined with our expertise in selecting appropriate additives and stabilizers, allow us to create PES fabrics and materials that maintain their functionality in thermal environments where conventional textiles would quickly fail.
+Technical polyester achieves its heat-resistant properties through precisely controlled manufacturing techniques that optimise crystallinity and molecular orientation.
+These processes, combined with our expertise in selecting appropriate additives and stabilisers, allow us to create PES fabrics and materials that maintain their functionality in thermal environments where conventional textiles would quickly fail.

 What temperature range can technical polyester withstand?